+On January 20, 2007, Resident 3 was admitted to Petitioner.
 Resident 3, a woman, was 86 when the survey was done.
-She was admitted to Petitioner's facility on January 20, 2007.
-Her diagnoses included dementia and Alzheimer's disease, depression, hypertension, generalized anxiety disorder, psychological pain disorder, myofascial pain, and osteoarthritis CMS Ex.
+Her diagnoses included dementia and Alzheimer's disease, depression, hypertension, generalized anxiety disorder, psychological pain disorder, myofascial pain, and osteoarthritis.
+CMS Ex.
 27, at 1-2, 7; P. Ex.
 1, at 1, 170.
-According to her Minimum Data Set (MDS) with an assessment reference date of January 29, 2007, Resident 3's cognitive skills for daily decisionmaking were severely impaired; at times she complained of excruciating pain that was assessed to be soft-tissue pain; she was five feet and six inches tall and weighed 194 pounds; she had a pressure ulcer and had pressure relieving devices for bed and chair and was on a turning schedule; she was frequently incontinent of bowel and bladder; she had unsteady gait; had loss of range of motion of her neck, one arm, and one leg; she used a wheelchair as her primary mode of locomotion; and she required staff assistance with most activities of daily living (ADLs).
+According to her Minimum Data Set (MDS) with an assessment reference date of January 29, 2007, Resident 3's cognitive skills for daily decision-making were severely impaired; at times she complained of excruciating pain that was assessed to be soft-tissue pain; she was five feet and six inches tall and weighed 194 pounds; she had a pressure ulcer and had pressure relieving devices for bed and chair and was on a turning schedule; she was frequently incontinent of bowel and bladder; she had unsteady gait; had loss of range of motion of her neck, one arm, and one leg; she used a wheelchair as her primary mode of locomotion; and she required staff assistance with most activities of daily living (ADLs).
 CMS Ex.
 27, at 5-9.

-A quarterly MDS with an assessment reference date of April 15, 2007, shows she remained severely cognitively impaired for daily decision-making; range of motion had improved in her neck and arm; she continued to require staff assistance with ADLs; she remained frequently incontinent of bowel and bladder; she continued to complain of periods of mild pain occurring less than daily; she had experienced weight loss; and she was reported to have no pressure ulcers.
+A quarterly MDS with an assessment reference date of April 15, 2007, shows no improvement in Resident 3's cognition or her ability to engage in activities of daily living.
+She remained severely cognitively impaired for daily decision-making; range of motion had improved in her neck and arm; but she continued to require staff assistance with ADLs; she remained frequently incontinent of bowel and bladder; she continued to complain of periods of mild pain occurring less than daily; she had experienced weight loss; and she was reported to have no pressure ulcers.
 CMS Ex.
 27, at 14-16; P. Ex.
 1, at 162-63.
 Resident 3 was assessed as at high risk for falls on January 21, 2007 and April 15, 2007.
 CMS Ex.
 27, at 25.

-Resident 3 died on July 10, 2007, with a cause of death listed as end-stage dementia.
+Resident 3 died on July 10, 2007, 13 days after the survey that concluded on June 27, 2007, with a cause of death listed as end-stage dementia.
 P. Ex.
 1, at 2-4.